-Cloud Box Technologies Fortisase Certification Enhances Its Cybersecurity Solutions
+Cloud Box Technologies FortiSASE Certification Enhances its Cybersecurity Solutions

-(MENAFN- Mid-East Info) Cloud Box Technologies (CBT), a premier systems integrator and IT services specialist in the Middle East, today announced that the company has received the prestigious FortiSASE certification after successfully navigating Fortinet's rigorous certification process.
-The FortiSASE certification aligns with CBT's vision to address the growing demand for secure, scalable, and flexible cloud-based solutions.
+(MENAFN- OAK Consulting) Dubai, United Arab Emirates, January 8, 2025: Cloud Box Technologies (CBT), a premier systems integrator and IT services specialist in the Middle East, today announced that the company has received the prestigious FortiSASE certification after successfully navigating Fortinet’s rigorous certification process.
+The FortiSASE certification aligns with CBT’s vision to address the growing demand for secure, scalable, and flexible cloud-based solutions.

 The certification process was a rigorous combination of comprehensive technical training, real-world implementation exercises, and extensive workshops designed to provide an in-depth understanding of FortiSASE’s architecture, features, and benefits.
 The CBT team successfully underwent the challenging assessments, upgrading their expertise and aligning the training to suit Fortinet’s global requirements.